jg-digital-media/jgdm-woocommerce-selectors/README.md

 <a id="#document-navigation"></a>
 ## Document Navigation

-Jump to the pages to view the selectors you need.
+Jump to the pages to view the selectors you need for that page.

  [Setup](#setup) | [Shop Home](#shop-homepage) | [Shop Archive](#shop-archive-page) | [Basket](#woocommerce-basket-page) | [MyAccount](#woocommerce-myaccount-page) | [Checkout](#woocommerce-checkout-page) | [Single Product Page](#woocommerce-product-single)